-By using the school system's network, Internet access, email system, devices, or other technological resources, individuals consent to have that use monitored by authorized school system personnel as described in this policy.
+By using the school system's network, Internet access, electronic devices, email system, devices, or other technological resources, individuals consent to have that use monitored by authorized school system personnel as described in this policy.

-F. USE OF PERSONAL TECHNOLOGY ON SCHOOL SYSTEM PROPERTY
+E.D.
+USE OF PERSONAL TECHNOLOGY ON SCHOOL SYSTEM PROPERTY

-Each principal may establish rules for his or her school site as to whether and how personal technology devices (including, but not limited to smart phones, tablets, laptops, etc.) may be used on campus.
+Users may not use private WiFi hotspots or other personal technology on campus to access the Internet outside the school system's wireless network.
+Each principal may establish rules for his or her school site as to whether and how other personal technology devices (including, but not limited to smart phones, tablets, laptops, etc.) may be used on campus.
 Students' devices are governed also by policy 4318, Use of Wireless Communication Devices.
+Use of personal technology devices is also subject to any rules established by the superintendent under a bring your own device plan authorized by Section C of policy 3220, Technology in the Educational Program.
 The school system assumes no responsibility for personal technology devices brought to school.

-G. PERSONAL WEBSITES
+F.E.
+PERSONAL WEBSITES